halyph/old-octopress-blog/source/_posts/2015-05-25-jeeconf-kiev.markdown

 {% img center /images/blog/jeeconf.png %}

 It happened again - I attend [JEEConf](http://jeeconf.com), May 22-23, 2015.
 And as usual it was inspiring.
-Also, I can say that this year [Scala](http://www.scala-lang.org/) was dominated buzz word on this conference.
+Also, I can say that this year [Scala](http://www.scala-lang.org/) was dominated buzz word at this conference.

 So, I attended the next talks: